Credit-Based vs. Discount-Based Congestion Pricing: A Comparison Study: CBCP and DBCP Comparison Study for the Chain Network Setting

 \begin{theorem} Under Assumptions \ref{Assum, h: zero sublevel set of h is bounded}-\ref{Assum: Eligible users cannot access express lane without subsidy under DBCP}, if $\lambda_R \geq \lambda_E$, then $f_{D, \boldlambda}^\star \leq f_{C, \boldlambda}^\star$. \end{theorem}

 For a sketch of the proof of Thm. \ref{Thm: Main}, see Sec. \ref{subsubsec: Proof Sketch of Thm, Main}; the full proof is provided in App. \ref{subsec: App, Proof of Thm, Main}.

 \begin{remark} The condition $\lambda_R \geq \lambda_E$ in Thm. \ref{Thm: Main} can be interpreted as follows.
 Although toll revenues can finance traffic infrastructure improvements and travel subsidies, tolls also burden eligible travelers, whose access to tolled resources hinges upon receiving travel credits or discounts.
 Thus, the net impact of deploying tolls could be viewed as either positive or negative, depending on whether the system designer prioritizes collecting toll revenue or minimizing eligible users' travel costs.
 The assumption $\lambda_R \geq \lambda_E$ describes the view that, \textit{provided the design of the constraint function $h$ guarantees eligible users some express lane access without incurring prohibitively high tolls} (Ex. \ref{Ex: h, Eligible User Express Lane Access Guarantees} and \ref{Ex: h, Upper Bounds for Express Lane Tolls}), it is reasonable to prioritize toll revenue collection no less than the minimization of eligible users' costs.
-We note that the emphasis on revenue collection encoded by the assumption $\lambda_R \geq \lambda_E$ has practical significance.
-Indeed, revenue generation for traffic infrastructure reinvestment is a societal objective central to real-world congestion pricing in many urban areas, including the San Francisco Bay Area \cite{CBCP-SanMateo, DBCP-ExpressLaneSTART}, London \cite{London-CongestionPricingDoesItWork, London-CongestionPricingReport}, and Singapore \cite{ThreeCities-CongestionPricingRevenueReinvestment, Singapore-CongestionPricingCaseStudy}.
+Our emphasis on revenue collection encoded by the assumption $\lambda_R \geq \lambda_E$ carries practical significance, since revenue generation for transit or traffic infrastructure investment is an explicit objective of real-world congestion pricing policies across many urban areas \citep{NYC-CongestionPricingWebsite, NYC-CongestionPricingRevenue, MTA2026CongestionPricingMakesForBetterTransit, Singapore-CongestionPricingCaseStudy}.

-The assumption that $\lambda_R \geq \lambda_E$ serves a vital role in establishing our main theoretical contribution that DBCP policies outperform CBCP policies in minimizing the societal cost (Thm. \ref{Thm: Main}).
+The condition $\lambda_R \geq \lambda_E$ serves a vital role in establishing our main theoretical contribution that DBCP policies outperform CBCP policies in minimizing the societal cost (Thm. \ref{Thm: Main}).
 We further verify the necessity of assuming $\lambda_R \geq \lambda_E$ for establishing Thm. \ref{Thm: Main} in Sec. \ref{subsec: When CBCP Can Outperform DBCP}, where we demonstrate that when $\lambda_R < \lambda_E$, CBCP policies can become more effective at minimizing the societal cost compared to their DBCP counterparts (Prop. \ref{Prop: Assump lambda R geq lambda E removed}). \end{remark}